learnopenscience/module-template/_sources/lesson1.md

 You can cite references from a `bibtex` file using `{cite}` roles.
 Several in-line citation styles are possible.
 See the variations in the JupyterBook documentation: [Change the in-line citation style](https://jupyterbook.org/en/stable/content/citations.html#change-the-in-line-citation-style).

 To insert a bibliography into your page, you will use the `{bibliography}` directive.
-For example, if the references for your book are stored in `references.bib`, you indicate this file name in the `_config.yml` and then insert the bibliography with:
+For example, if the references for your module are stored in `references.bib`, you indicate this file name in the `_config.yml` and then insert the bibliography with:

 ````